COVID-19: Ilorin residents ignore safety measures - Vanguard News

 Abdulkareem said the public was not adhering strictly to the safety measures put in place by the government, adding that the attitude is dangerous.

-“The public is showing a non-challant attitude to the fresh safety measures rolled out by the government.
+“The public is showing a non-challant attitude to the fresh safety measures rolled out by government.

 ” It is very dangerous to underrate the deadly virus.
 There is the need to employ force to compel our people,” he said.